microsoft/FluidFramework/routerlicious/kubernetes/README.md

 # Kubernetes deployment

 ## Cluster preparation
-Azure Contaier Service is the simplest way to get a cluster up and running.
+Azure Container Service is the simplest way to get a cluster up and running.
 Optionally instructions on how to manually prepare a Kubernetes cluster on Azure can be found [here](azure.md).

 You can also make use of minikube to run a local cluster for testing.
 The [minikube](minikube.md) page provides setup